codergeek121/custom_elements-rails/README.md

-# CustomElements::Rails
-Short description and motivation.
+# Custom Elements with Rails

+This gem provides a small helper and installation scripts to use custom elements in conjunction with `importmap-rails`.

 ## Usage
-How to use my plugin.

 ## Installation
 Add this line to your application's Gemfile: